- 01Playa del Carmen and Medellín yields hit 8-12% — double most US metros

 Mexico: Ejido Land, Fideicomiso, and the Restricted Zone

 Mexico's restricted zone runs 50 kilometers inland from every coast and 100 kilometers from every border.
-If you're buying in Playa del Carmen, Tulum, or Cabo — you're in it.
+Buying in Playa del Carmen, Tulum, or Cabo?
+You're in it.
 Foreigners can't hold direct title there.
-You need a fideicomiso: a bank-held trust that lasts 50 years, renewable.
-Cost? $1,500 to $3,000 to set up, plus annual fees of $500 to $800.
-Not a deal-killer.
-But it's a layer.
+You need a fideicomiso — a bank-held trust that lasts 50 years, renewable.
+Setup costs $2,000 to $3,000 plus annual fees of $550 to $1,000.
+Not a deal-killer, but it's a layer.

 Ejido land is the real trap.
 Communal land that was never fully privatized.
-If your seller's title traces back to ejido and the conversion wasn't done right, your deed's worth nothing.
+If your seller's title traces back to ejido and the conversion wasn't done right, your deed is worth nothing.
 Always get a full title search.
 Always use a local attorney.
 Budget 2% to 4% of purchase price for closing and legal.
-Skip that and you're gambling.

-Cap rates in Playa run 8% to 10% for long-term rentals.
-Short-term?
-10% to 12% if you nail occupancy.
+Cap rates in Playa run 8% to 10% for long-term rentals, 10% to 12% on short-term if you nail occupancy.
 But vacancy swings harder than in the US — seasonal, tourism-dependent.
 December through March you're full.
 July and August?
 Maybe 60% occupied.
-Plan for 15% to 20% vacancy in your model.
-That 10% gross yield?
-It's more like 7% to 8% net when you're honest.
-That's still better than most US markets.
-But it's not free money.
+Plan for 15% to 20% vacancy.
+That 10% gross yield is more like 7% to 8% net when you're honest.

-But here's what nobody tells you until you're wiring money out: the Central Bank.
-Repatriating profits takes 3 to 5 business days.
-You're not just hitting a button.
-You're filing through a bank that reports to the Banco de la República.
-It works.
-It's just slower.
-And if you're used to ACH same-day, it feels like a crawl.
+The catch nobody mentions until you're wiring money out: the Central Bank.
+Repatriating profits takes 3 to 5 business days through Banco de la Republica.
+It works — it's just slower than ACH same-day.
 Plan your exits accordingly.

 Cash flow in pesos means currency risk.
-The peso's swung 20% in a year.
-Hedge it if you're holding long-term.
-Or accept the volatility as part of the play.
-Some investors love it — they're betting on the currency as much as the real estate.
+The peso has swung 20% in a single year.
+Hedge if you're holding long-term, or accept the volatility as part of the play.

 Property Management: The Real Bottleneck